k0mp1ex/where-are-you/README.md

 - What happens if I disable the mod via "Mod enabled" toggle?
 - All the keys associated with this mod will be unregistered.
 The mod will still be storing NPCs on the background in case you reenable the mod again if the option "Keep tracking in the background" is enabled.

 ---

-- What "reset data" does?
-- It removes all data stored by this mod from memory, so when you save your game no additional data from this mod will be baked into your save file.
-Your configuration settings will be untouched.

----